Dilepton Radiation from Strongly Interacting Systems: Experimental aspects of dilepton spectroscopy

 To maximize the reconstruction efficiency for leptons in situations where several detectors can contribute, it became common to exploit neural networks in the decision process.
 The input layer to the networks is given by the signals of all detector systems which can contribute to the identification.
 This includes also the momenta of the track candidates selected for the decision process.
 The output layer is a single quantity ranging between zero and unity and providing a probabilistic information on the track candidate's nature.
 The advantage is that there are no strict cuts required for each signal response.
 Otherwise, each condition would impose a probability $\epsilon_i$ that the candidate survives this condition.
 For a particle candidate to survive all conditions, a ``survival'' probability of $P = \prod_{i=1}^N \epsilon_i$ would result where $n$ is the number of conditions applied.
 Hence, any fluctuation of an individual signal response out of the the selection range would reject the respective track.

 While weak decays of hadrons are not of relevance as possible background sources in dielectron measurements, external photon conversion is.
-In heavy-ion collisions abundant photons come from $\pi^0$ decay.
+In heavy-ion collisions abundant photons come from \piz\ decay.
 In fixed target experiments, a high conversion probability can already occur in the target.
 This is in particular a problem for measurements using high-$Z$ targets as the conversion probability increases quadratic with the atomic number of the target material.
 This effect can be mitigated with segmented targets, for which the total material budget is distributed over a number of target slices arranged at distances significantly larger than the diameter of the target.
-In such an arrangement, the average distance a prompt photon propagates in the target material is reduced.
+In such an arrangement, the average distance a prompt photon emitted at some angle w.r.t beam propagates in the target material is reduced.

 There are two important strategies to control the combinatorial background in dielectron spectroscopy.
-One is to reconstruct as many as possible conversion and $\pi^0$ Dalitz-pairs by tracking down to low momentum and applying conditions on invariant mass of the reconstructed pair.
+One is to reconstruct as many as possible conversion and $\pi^0\rightarrow \gamma e^+e^-$ Dalitz-pairs by tracking down to low momentum and applying conditions on invariant mass of the reconstructed pair.
 While for the conversion both, the opening angle of the two electron tracks and the invariant mass are close to zero by all practical means, also in case of Dalitz decays a large fraction of the electron pair has opening angles below a few degree.
-The condition can also be placed as 2-dim selection window evaluating independently the mean momentum and the opening angle, \myie the two factors defining the invariant according to Eq.~\ref{eqn:invariant_mass}.
+The condition can also be placed as 2-dim selection window evaluating independently the mean momentum and the opening angle, \myie the two factors defining the invariant according to Eq.\,\ref{eqn:invariant_mass}.
 This provides a measure to optimize the signal survival probability for a given background rejection power.
 With some detector configurations a ``close pair rejection'' can already be achieved without tracking by detecting such pairs by respective double-signals in the Cerenkov detector.
 This is possible if the radiator volume of the RICH is placed close to the target (primary vertex) and in a field-free region.
 However, the separation power between detector signals due to a single electron and electron-positron close pair is critically depending on the total amount of Cerenkov photons reconstructed.